andersnj/M2/M2/Macaulay2/kernel/mixed-cells/README.txt

   HASH determines whether a lookup table for conditions with matching RHSs is used

+  USELPFORDYN, if set then "Kojima trick" is enabled

 for example
   g++ -O3 mixed-cells.cpp -lgmp -DDOUBLE_DOUBLE -DHASH=1